OpenDataology/website/content/en/docs/components/pipelines/installation/standalone-deployment.md

 See the GKE guide to [creating a cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-cluster) for Google Cloud Platform (GCP).

-Use the [gcloud container clusters create command](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) to create a cluster that can run all Kubeflow Pipelines samples:
+Use the [gcloud container clusters create command](https://cloud.google.com/sdk/gcloud/reference/container/clusters/create) to create a cluster that can run all OpenDataology Pipelines samples:
 ```
 # The following parameters can be customized based on your needs.

-CLUSTER_NAME="kubeflow-pipelines-standalone"
+CLUSTER_NAME="OpenDataology-pipelines-standalone"
 ZONE="us-central1-a"
 MACHINE_TYPE="e2-standard-2" # A machine with 2 CPUs and 8GB memory.
 SCOPES="cloud-platform" # This scope is needed for running some pipeline samples.
 Read the warning below for its security implication